What to Know

 Tip: Microsoft Edge will only retain browser history for up to 90 days, so what you’re checking may not be available.

 To see what files may have been downloaded:

 This also has a search function, which is useful for finding past downloads.

 Once you’ve checked the browser, look at files or programs that may have been accessed.

 - In Windows: Open the File Manager > Quick Access or log in to your Microsoft account and scroll down to App And Service Activity.

 - On Macs: Click the Apple menu to see a short list of recently used files, drives, and servers.
-For a longer list, you can open the Finder app by pressing Command+Option+Space or click on your desktop and choose File > New Finder Window.
+For a longer list, you can open the Finder app by pressing Command+Option+Space or clicking on your desktop and choosing File > New Finder Window.
 In the Finder, select View > Show View Options > Sort By > Date Modified.

 This will show you all the files that have been accessed, the most recent first.
 If your computer has multiple drives, look at each one to see if there are any changes.